theappbusiness/accessibility-guidelines/README.md

 ### 3. Easy to understand

-Your website/app must make information understandable, and make it easy for people to understand how to complete tasks.
+Your website/app must make it easy for people to understand information and how to complete tasks.

 #### Make text easy to understand